nayefahmad/log/README.md

    - interacting with gpt-4o hosted on dstar azure +
    - connecting to dtif unity catalog in pycharm and exploring
       - `from databricks import sql`
    - interacting with DTIF/TODH/DSTAR MCP endpoints
+   - dbx data exploration with Genie